 - Global Family Research Project – Out of school time articles available online

 The NAA core knowledge and competencies have been devoted to enable afterschool and youth development professionals to demonstrate expertise, knowledge and skills, and gain a higher level of recognition within their communities.

-- Messaging Toolkit from TASC: Every Hour Counts – This messaging toolkit is for organizations that use expanded learning to improve opportunities and outcomes for youth.
+- Messaging Toolkit: Every Hour Counts – This messaging toolkit is for organizations that use expanded learning to improve opportunities and outcomes for youth.
 The toolkit focuses on helping the field use clear, crisp, consistent language.
 It provides strategies and tips for communicating effectively,it provides language to explain the value of expanded learning, and the role of expanded-learning systems in improving outcomes for youth.